 Enable the Gather object references setting at the top of the module details pane to collect information about what might be referencing an object at the time of the snapshot.
 This information is displayed in the right-hand pane of the window.

 The objects that use memory are divided into the following categories in the tree view:

 When you click on an object in the Assets or Scene Memory list, it’s highlighted in the Project or Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

 See in Glossary.

-System.ExecutableAndDlls is read-only memory, so the operating system might discard these pages as needed and later reload them from the file system.
-This generates lower memory usage, and usually does not directly contribute to the operating system’s decision to kill the application.
+Note: In the Other category, memory reported under System.ExecutableAndDlls is read-only memory.
+The operating system might discard these pages as needed and later reload them from the file system.
+This generates lower memory usage, and usually does not directly contribute to the operating system’s decision to close your application if it uses too much memory.
 Some of these pages might also be shared with other applications that are using the same frameworks.